Tallulah (DJ): Family

 Allam became fashion conscious during his early days at college but, as his finances were limited by being a student, in order to look fashionable he resorted to making his own outfits.
 He would buy Simplicity Patterns and purchase material from a market stall and cut and stitch the clothes himself, but make them tighter than usual.
 By his late teens, Allam was tall, over 6 ft 2 in, skinny and admitted to being flamboyant.
 By this time he already knew he was gay, and immersed himself in London's underground homosexual scene and nightlife.
 As such he came into contact with many closeted gay famous personalities.

 It was in Canterbury at the Queens Head pub that Allam first met the pirate radio DJ Tom Edwards.
 Edwards was a DJ on Radio City (a key pirate radio station).
-They became firm, lifelong friends.
-It was Edwards that christened Allam ‘Tallulah’ on a Sunday night at a pub in Herne Bay.
+They became lifelong friends.
+It was Edwards that christened Allam 'Tallulah' on a Sunday night at a pub in Herne Bay.
 The name stuck.

 After Allam's studies at college ended he took a job at the Cora Hotel in Upper Woburn Place in Bloomsbury, London, which he eventually managed.

 It was at this hotel that he first met the actor Kenneth Williams who lived in an apartment opposite the hotel.
 Allam would visit Williams at his apartment for tea, and Williams would sometimes rope Allam in to read his scripts with him, with Williams occasionally asking Allam for his opinion of them.
 Around this period, Allam also socialized with such nonconformist figures as Hugh Paddick, Joe Orton, Kenneth Halliwell, and Victor Spinetti, although Allam confessed there was no glamour involved in these acquaintances.
 Most of them were experiencing financial hardship and meetings usually took place over a glass of wine around the kitchen table in one of their apartments.